Nuclear thermal rocket: United States

 Several other solid-core engines have also been studied to some degree.
 The Small Nuclear Rocket Engine, or SNRE, was designed at the Los Alamos National Laboratory (LANL) for upper stage use, both on uncrewed launchers and the Space Shuttle.
 It featured a split-nozzle that could be rotated to the side, allowing it to take up less room in the Shuttle cargo bay.
-The design provided 73 kN of thrust and operated at a specific impulse of 875 seconds (8.58 kN·s/kg), and it was planned to increase this to 975 seconds, achieving a mass fraction of about 0.74, compared with 0.86 for the Space Shuttle main engine (SSME), one of the best conventional engines.
+The design provided 73 kN of thrust and operated at a specific impulse of 875 seconds (8.58 kN·s/kg), and it was planned to increase this to 975 seconds, achieving a mass fraction of about 0.74, compared with 0.86 for the Space Shuttle main engine (SSME).

 A related design that saw some work, but never made it to the prototype stage, was Dumbo.
 Dumbo was similar to KIWI/NERVA in concept, but used more advanced construction techniques to lower the weight of the reactor.
 The Dumbo reactor consisted of several large barrel-like tubes, which were in turn constructed of stacked plates of corrugated material.
 The corrugations were lined up so that the resulting stack had channels running from the inside to the outside.
 Some of these channels were filled with uranium fuel, others with a moderator, and some were left open as a gas channel.
 Hydrogen was pumped into the middle of the tube and would be heated by the fuel as it traveled through the channels as it worked its way to the outside.
 The resulting system was lighter than a conventional design for any particular amount of fuel.

 Between 1987 and 1991, an advanced engine design was studied under Project Timberwind, under the Strategic Defense Initiative, which was later expanded into a larger design in the Space Thermal Nuclear Propulsion (STNP) program.
 Advances in high-temperature metals, computer modeling, and nuclear engineering, in general, resulted in dramatically improved performance.
 While the NERVA engine was projected to weigh about 6803 kg, the final STNP offered just over 1/3 the thrust from an engine of only 1650 kg by improving the Isp to between 930 and 1000 seconds.